 - Residential Electrician

 Our vision reflect our values based on the H.I.R.Ed. principle:

 Honor – Those who have made the sacrifice

 Integrity – Do what’s legally and morally right

 Respect - Treat people as they should be treated

-Encourage – Help those to be more determined, hopeful, or confident
+Allowing them to be more determined, hopeful, or confident.

 Going by the market survey and feasibility studies conducted, we came to the conclusion that we will need an average of $2,000,000 to really develop and launch Legacy Junction.
 The $2,000,000 is considered to be the seed money (one-time contribution).